BrentChesny/AdventOfCode/README.md

 # AdventOfCode
-My Advent of Code solutions
+My solutions for the Advent of Code.
+I try to keep my solutions as short as possible, so they may not always be very readable.